-Give an example with the restaurant chain that I built.
+I’ll give an example with the restaurant chain that I built.
 We were negotiating a franchise deal, and frankly, we were much smaller than the potential, a friend, a franchise partner.
-And I made it clear that one of my interests was to make sure that whatever deal that we agreed upon reflected the tremendous brand equity that we had created, you know, with the, with, with, with the restaurant brand and that reflected the quality of it.
-And that was commensurate with the types of deals of other brands out there at the same kind of brand equity quality, or overall quality level for w for, for the business.
+And I made it clear that one of my interests was to make sure that whatever deal that we agreed upon reflected the tremendous brand equity that we had created, with the restaurant brand and that reflected the quality of it.
+And that was commensurate with the types of deals of other brands out there at the same kind of brand equity quality, or overall quality level for the business.
 And once I planted that seed, it was then easy later on in negotiation to reference some of the different financial points we are arriving at and compare them against other brands that I thought were admirable or matching to the brand that we had built.

-The other thing that I like to do is number four is always think about things from a third party perspective.
+The other thing that I like to do is, number four, always think about things from a third party perspective.
 And what I mean is that typically in a negotiation, we think of us and another person that can be quite adversarial.
 I like to think of it as there’s actually three people in the room or three entities, or that there’s a third party in the room.
 There’s us, the other person, and the problem that we’re solving.
-And sometimes I’ve even gone so far as to suggest that we sit on the same side of the table so we can attack this problem that we’re both trying to solve in front of us, or at the very least I never sit directly across from someone in a negotiation.
-I will always at least have us sitting at the corner, you know, so that we can reference so that I can reference.
+And sometimes I’ve even gone so far as to suggest that we sit on the same side of the table so we can attack this problem that we’re both trying to solve in front of us, or at the very least, I never sit directly across from someone in a negotiation.
+I will always at least have us sitting at the corner, so that we can reference.

-Remember when it comes to negotiating, know your goal, state your intent, focus on interests, not positions.
-Always think of that third party perspective. that same side of the table – you’re trying to solve a a problem rather than approach things adversarially between the two of you.
-Pause if needed and if required play to the higher standard that the person or the party represents either in the form of the ideals of their company or the organization that they've worked for.
+Remember when it comes to negotiating, know your goal, state, your intent, focus on interests, not positions, always think of that third party perspective, that same side of the table – you’re trying to solve a problem rather than approach things adversarially between the two of you.
+Pause if needed and if required.
+Play to the higher standard that the person or the party represents, either in the form of the ideals of their company or the organization that they work for.